Archive Why One District Leader Chooses CommonLit's Interim Assessments

 Terri Bradshaw (Secondary Literacy Coach at Blount County Schools, Tennessee): Before this school year, we used it a lot like a textbook because we don’t have textbooks.
 So, we were looking for high-quality reading passages with assessment capability for each of the texts, and I used it a lot to build the curriculum text selections that we use.
 I often describe it as a “textbook on steroids” since it has so many features.
 We have also used the book pairings feature to assist us in blending a novel with informational text.

-Rob: What can you share about the quality of CommonLit’s Interim Assessments?
+Rob: What can you share about the quality of CommonLit’s Benchmark Assessments?

 Terri: I think that the assessments have been excellent: the questions are high-quality, the way that the distractors are written are top notch as far as item writing goes, the quality of the text, the features in the text for the standards that you’re assessing are very clear.
 The standards assessed are prominent features in the text.
 They are very high quality.
 The feedback that I get from the teachers is that they are very high quality.

-Rob: How has your team been able to utilize the data from CommonLit’s Interim Assessments this school year?
+Rob: How has your team been able to utilize the data from CommonLit’s Benchmark Assessments this school year?

 Terri: We do a lot of analysis in our district.
 We’ll take a look at not only how we did in a class or grade level in terms of mastery, we also look at the student averages, and then we break it down by the standards.
 Finally, we see how the kids are doing on each standard.